Sergio00166/videoExplorer-webFILE/video-explorer/README.md

 This is an plugin for the webFILE server.
-It looks for the folders that has videos, and looks for an folder .hthumbnails to load the thumbnails for the videos, that files must be .webm and have the same name and extension as the video, like:
+It looks for the folders that has videos, and looks for an folder .thumbnails to load the thumbnails for the videos, that files must be .webm and have the same name and extension as the video, like: